lix-project/lix/doc/manual/src/language/operators.md

 ## Arithmetic

-Numbers are type-compatible:
+Numbers will retain their type unless mixed with other numeric types:
-Pure integer operations will always return integers, whereas any operation involving at least one floating point number return a floating point number.
+Pure integer operations will always return integers, whereas any operation involving at least one floating point number returns a floating point number.

+Integer overflow (of 64-bit signed integers) and division by zero are defined to throw an error.

 See also [Comparison] and [Equality].